SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 <!-- > Is it possible to be a Christian and live in lifelong carnality, enjoying the pleasures of sin, and never seeking to glorify the Lord who bought him?
 Can a sinner spurn the lordship of Christ yet lay claim to Him as Savior?
 Can someone pray a “sinner’s prayer” and go about his life as if nothing had happened and still call himself a “Christian”? **Lordship salvation says “no.”** Let us not give unrepentant sinners false hope; rather, let us declare the whole counsel of God: “You must be born again” (John 3:7). -->

 So there is no misunderstandings on what this ministry is teaching.
 We believe that salvation is **by Grace alone, through faith alone, in Christ alone**.
-Our stance is that of the **regeneration precedes faith** Lordship Salvation position.

-This comes from the latin phrases known as the *five solas* which represent the core positions of the Protestant Reformation in the 16th century.
+Our stance is that of the **regeneration precedes faith**.
+The latin phrases known as the *five solas* represent the core positions of the Protestant Reformation in the 16th century.

 Scripture alone (*Sola Scriptura*), **Christ** alone (*Solus Christus*), **Grace** alone (*Sola Gratia*), **Faith** alone (*Sola Fide*), and the Glory of God alone (*Soli Deo Gloria*).
 The *five solas* are more commonly recognized in the Reformed perspective and were developed in that time period as a response to heresies found in the Roman Catholic Church.

+It is God who grants repentance (2 Timothy 2:25) and faith (Philippians 1:29).
+The Lordship of Christ and our repentance are both the natural result of the work of God – not the work of our faith and repentance.

 <!-- If you truly believe in Christ you have nothing to worry about, you cannot lose your salvation.
 End of story. -->